maurergroup/md_tian2/README.md

 Source code is in Fortran.

 List of modules: -> maybe also here, but put in manual!
+2do: add RuNNer related files in the following list

 constants.f90           :contains the global constants fit.f90                 :fitting routine for EMT